TumeloMogano/product_app/README.md

 ## 🔄 Application Flow

 The ASP.NET Web API exposes RESTful endpoints through controller classes that handle HTTP requests for product-related actions.
 The Angular frontend consumes these endpoints to fetch, display, and manipulate product data in real time.

+## ✅ Testing

+Unit tests have been written using **xUnit** to ensure the reliability and correctness of backend functionality.
+These tests focus on the controller layer, validating key operations such as retrieving, creating, updating, and deleting products.

 ## 🎯 Purpose